 Streets with sidewalks and pedestrian paths through the TOD offer direct, quick connections to transit and the area next to it.
 Neighborhood or local streets are narrow, to slow down drivers and thus "calm" automobile traffic to speeds that are more compatible with children, pedestrians and cyclists.
 Through traffic remains outside the TOD, on larger, arterial streets.
+Shelters, such as awnings, arcades and trellises, can help protect pedestrians from summer heat and winter cold.

-Rules of Thumb

-Minimum internals for streets through TOD:
+Rules of Thumb Minimum internals for streets through TOD: